actions-marketplace-validations/WPMedia_ads-changeset-action/README.md

 ## Usage

+### Outputs

+Additional outputs:
+- `snapshotPublished` - A boolean value to indicate whether a snapshot publish has happened or not
+- `releaseMessage` - A string containing a formatted message about the packages that were released

+### Example Workflow

 #### With Publishing

 This fork contains an addition to the publishing workflow.
 You can now provide a snapshot command.
 This command will be run in addition to the creation of the proposed release PR created by the action and populate the `publishedPackages` key in the action's output.